ryanlee588/restaurant-hat/README.md

 # Requirements

-Below are the primary and secondary requirements of Restaurant Hat.

 ## Primary Requirements

 1. The application has a web page that allows a user to input a restaurant of their choice, which is submitted to a backend service via an API call.